mdn/browser-compat-data/docs/contributing.md

 - **Add new compat data**: familiarize yourself with the [compat data schema](../schemas/compat-data-schema.md) and [data guidelines](data-guidelines.md) to add new features.
 - **Review a pull request:** there is a list of [PRs](https://github.com/mdn/browser-compat-data/pulls).
 Let us know if these look good to you.

+### Updating the compat data

+If you're going to submit a pull request modifying the compat data, we highly recommend reading the [getting started](getting-started.md) document for a basic rundown of the compatibility data structure.

-## Finding browser version numbers for features
+### Finding browser version numbers for features

 When adding data for a particular feature, you'll often need to find which version of each browser the feature first shipped in.
 For how-to guidance which will help you do that, see [Matching web features to browser release version numbers](https://developer.mozilla.org/docs/MDN/Contribute/Processes/Matching_features_to_browser_version).